Hello Planning Mashers!

 This is why I love Tombows; they have a marker tip and a brush tip, and you can quickly achieve this effect.

-Start with writing the word in a lighter color, and then use the darker shade to outline the letters.
+Start with writing the word in a lighter color, and then use a darker shade to outline the letters.

 You could stop at this, but I think it looks better if you also add a shadow.

 Create an offset line for the shadow and then fill it with other tiny lines.